jduggan83/see-a-mess/README.md

 #### Todo

- - complete remaining types - table, list-group, carousel, thumnail, pic with side content (as per example)
+ - complete remaining types - table, list-group, carousel, thumbnail, pic with side content (as per example)
  - view full article, from alert, panel and container
  - loading custom templates with properties
  - publish contents to mongo DB, for production mode
- - styling on each component
+ - styling options on each component
+ - sub menus when specifying parent id

 #### Ideas